cedarcode/webauthn-ruby/docs/advanced_configuration.md

 ## Instance Based Configuration

-All options that are valid for [Global Configuration](../README.md#configuration) are also valid for each instance of your application that needs to be configured in the following way:
+Intead of the [Global Configuration](../README.md#configuration) you place in `config/initializers/webauthn.rb`, you can now have an on-demand instance of `WebAuthn::RelyingParty` with the same configuration options, that you can build anywhere in you application, in the following way:

 ```ruby
   relying_party = WebAuthn::RelyingParty.new(